VisionArt: Star Trek: Voyager (1995)

 VisionArt won another Emmy Award for Best Individual Achievement in Effects for their work on Caretaker, the pilot episode of Star Trek: Voyager.
 Barry Safley created 3D animation for the episode's alien creature, which was revealed to have been hiding in the form of a young girl.
-The reveal was animated by Ted Fay, with compositing by Bethany Berndt-Shackelford.
+Ted Fay animated the reveal, with compositing by Bethany Berndt-Shackelford.

 Star Trek: First Contact (1996)

 VisionArt created a 3D Vulcan starship for Star Trek: First Contact.
-The craft was and animated built by a team led by Daniel Kramer and Carl Hooper, with textures by Robert Tom, and composting by Bethany Berndt-Shackelford.
-The team also included Todd Boyce, Rick Cook, Celine Jackson, Jeff Pierce and others.
+The craft was animated and built by a team led by Daniel Kramer and Carl Hooper, with textures by Robert Tom and composting by Bethany Berndt-Shackelford.
+The team included Todd Boyce, Rick Cook, Celine Jackson, Jeff Pierce, and others.

 Lois & Clark (1993)

-VisionArt pioneered the use of full-body human 3D animation for pilot of Lois & Clark: The New Adventures of Superman for which Rob Bredow, Ted Fay, Carl Hooper, Daniel Kramer, and Pete Shinners, demonstrated the seamless morphing between a human actor and a photorealistic CGI model of the actor.
+VisionArt pioneered the use of full-body human 3D animation for the pilot of Lois & Clark: The New Adventures of Superman for which Rob Bredow, Ted Fay, Carl Hooper, Daniel Kramer, and Pete Shinners, demonstrated the seamless morphing between a human actor and a photorealistic CGI model of the actor.